jgyfutub/DiseasePredictionApp/README.md

 #### For Reactjs:

-- open terminal in VS code and go into imagegenerator folder if you are not there
+- open terminal in VS code and go into DiseasePredictionApp folder if you are not there
-- write ` cd front ` to enter frontend files
+- write ` cd my-app ` to enter frontend files
 - write ` npm i ` for all frontend modules to be downloaded
 - write ` npm start ` to start the frontend server
 - go to http://localhost:3000/ to use app